kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

 ## Task 8 : Save the Notebook and end the Spark session

-In this task, you will learn how to save the Notebook and end the Spark session in Microsoft Fabric to preserve your work and free up resources.
+In this task, you will discover how to preserve your work by saving the Notebook and efficiently end the Spark session in Microsoft Fabric to free up resources.

 Now that you've finished training and evaluating the models, you can save the notebook with a meaningful name and end the Spark session.